 1B-3.
 CoC's Strategy to Solicit/Consider Opinions on Preventing and Ending Homelessness.
-NOFO Section VII.B.1.a.(3) Describe in the field below how your CoC: 1. solicited and considered opinions from a broad array of organizations and individuals that have knowledge of homelessness, or an interest in preventing and ending homelessness; 2. communicated information during public meetings or other forums your CoC uses to solicit public information; and 3. took into consideration information gathered in public meetings or forums to address improvements or new approaches to preventing and ending homelessness.
+NOFO Section V.B.1.a.(3) Describe in the field below how your CoC: 1. solicited and considered opinions from a broad array of organizations and individuals that have knowledge of homelessness, or an interest in preventing and ending homelessness; 2. communicated information during public meetings or other forums your CoC uses to solicit public information; 3. ensured effective communication and access for persons with disabilities, including the availability of accessible electronic formats; and 4. took into consideration information gathered in public meetings or forums to address improvements or new approaches to preventing and ending homelessness.